 It is considered to be the most likely among the possible birthplaces of Homer, given valid evidence by a number of ancient writers and poets.
 This spot gives a wonderful view of the area, the sea and the village of Vrontados.

 The Castle of Chios, known as Frourio (Fortress), is located on the north side of the harbor, very close to the central park "vounaki".
 It was built in the 10th century by the Byzantines and then restored and expanded by the Genoese.

 The main gate of the Castle is called Porta Maggiore.
 Nowadays, about 600 people reside within the castle.
 A covered walkway leads to the "Ioustiniani Palace" which now is a museum and to the "Dark Prison" a place where prisoners were held.

-Having a walk around there are a lot of interesting things to see, each one with his own unique story.
-Some of which stand out are the picturesque central square.
+Having a walk around there are a lot of interesting things to see, each one with its own unique story.
+One of which stands out is the picturesque central square.

-For visitors who are interested of Byzantine and Genoese history the "Ioustiniani Palace contains the following exhibits:
+For visitors who are interested in Byzantine and Genoese history the "Ioustiniani Palace contains the following exhibits:

 Byzantine murals, post-Byzantine icons.

 Byzantine and Genoese sculptures and small-scale works of art.

 It is situated between the central gate of the Castle of Chios and the main square of the town.